Disabled, Vulnerable Persons and Charities

 You can make an application for most discounts by logging into your online account, or by visiting our Supporting Evidence page.
-If you would like to discuss whether you might be entitled, you should contact the Revenues Team on email@example.com or call us on 03450 450 064.
+If you would like to discuss whether you might be entitled, you should contact the Revenues Team by email or call us on 03450 450 064.

 Properties with adaptations for a disabled person

 If a property was originally designed or has been adapted to meet the needs of a resident’s disability, the Council Tax can be discounted to the Band below (for example, a D band property would be charged as a C band property).